Alabama vs. Maryland: Odds, spread, over/under - NCAA Tournament Second Round

 - Odds to win the national championship: +450

-- Bookmakers rate Alabama equally compared to the computer rankings, best in the country.
+- Alabama is best in the country in terms of its odds to win the national championship (+450), and resides in the same spot, according to the computer rankings.

-- The Crimson Tide have had the 62nd-biggest change in terms of their national championship odds, improving from +5000 at the start of the season to +450.
+- The Crimson Tide have experienced the 62nd-biggest change in terms of their national championship odds, improving from +5000 at the start of the season to +450.

-- Alabama's chances of winning the national championship, based on its odds, are 18.2%.
+- The implied probability of Alabama winning the national championship, based on its +450 moneyline odds, is 18.2%.

 Sign up for DraftKings Sportsbook using our link for a first deposit bonus.